charles-the-developer/GAM-Bidding-Only-iOS-Draft/global-parameters-ios.md

 Any identity vendor's details in local storage will be sent to Prebid Server unadulterated.
 If user IDs are set both in the property and entered into local storage, the property data will prevail.

+{: .alert.alert-info :}
+Note that the phrase "EID" stands for "Extended IDs" in [OpenRTB 2.6](https://github.com/InteractiveAdvertisingBureau/openrtb2.x/blob/main/2.6.md), but for historic reasons, Prebid SDK methods use the word "external" rather than "exte nded".

 ### Storing IDs in a Property

-Prebid SDK supports passing an array of UserID(s) at auction time in the Prebid global field `externalUserIdArray`.
+Prebid SDK supports passing an array of EIDs at auction time in the Prebid global field `externalUserIdArray`.
 Setting the `externalUserIdArray` object once per user session is sufficient unless one of the values changes.

 ```swift
 public var externalUserIdArray = [ExternalUserId]()